seodle/eatmint2/readme.md

 # EATMINT2

-This repository contains various scripts and software used in the second experiment of the eatmint project : https://www.unige.ch/cisa/eatmint/.
+This repository contains various scripts and softwares used in the second experiment of the eatmint project : https://www.unige.ch/cisa/eatmint/.

 ## Purposes